davidkayce/shipIT/shipIT/README.md

 ## Scenario

-In this tutorial two organizations, shipIT and agency, trade commercial paper with each other using 'PaperNet', a Hyperledger Fabric blockchain network.
+In this tutorial two organizations, shipIT and agency, trade commercial paper with each other using 'shipitnet', a Hyperledger Fabric blockchain network.

 Once you’ve set up a basic network, you’ll act as Isabella, an employee of shipIT, who will issue a commercial paper on its behalf.
 You’ll then switch hats to take the role of Balaji, an employee of agency, who will buy this commercial paper, hold it for a period of time, and then redeem it with shipIT for a small profit.